jakate/hamcam/README.md

 Quick Christmas ham camera proto

 #HOWTO

-First run:
+Change ```var saveFilesTo = '../../../Dropbox/kinkkukamera'``` from index.js to the folder you want the files to be saved to.

+Run:

 	$ npm install
-	$ node index.js

-Then go change ```var saveFilesTo = '../../../Dropbox/kinkkukamera'``` from index.js to the folder you want the files to be saved to.

-Then start the server

 	$ node index.js

 Go to http://localhost:3000/